kb2ma/device-coap-c-pre-holding/README.md

 device-coap accepts only a single pre-shared key. `PskKey` is ignored if `SecurityMode` is 'NoSec'. device-coap does not presently support DTLS raw public key or certificate modes.

 ### DeviceList
-The `DeviceList` configuration is standard except that the `DeviceList.Protocols` can be empty.
-The following is a sample `DeviceList` that works with the sample device profiles referenced below.
+The `DeviceList` section pre-defines the 'd1' device.

 ```toml
 # Pre-define Devices